Decks

 Posts

-Posts for Composite decks must be Treated Wood covered as above, but with composite sheath for matching look.
+Posts for composite decks must be treated wood covered as above, but with composite sheath for matching look.

 Structural Members